gu-zu/node-soundtouch/README.md

 # node-soundtouch

-Node module to interact with Bose Soundtouch speakers.
+Node module to interact with Bose SoundTouch speakers.

 ## Using this module